+and $\ka_N=\pm1$ by exploring connections to integrable systems.
+Recall that the fundamental solution of $\pd_tv =(\pd_x^2+u_0(x)) v$ has an asymptotic expansion of the form

-where $\cL=\pd_x^N+u_{N-2}(x)\pd_x^{N-2}+\cdots+u_0(x)$ is an $N$-th order differential operator and the sign $\ka_N=\pm1$ on the right-hand side of \eqref{1.2} is chosen appropriately.
-When $N=2$ and $\ka_2=1$, it is well-known that the solution of \eqref{1.2} which satisfies the initial condition $v|_{t=0}=\delta(x-y)$ has an asymptotic expansion as $t\to 0+$ built from the fundamental solution of \eqref{1.1} and characterized by the smoothness of the coefficients in a neighborhood of the diagonal $y=x$.
-This can naturally be generalized for arbitrary $N>2$ by replacing the Gaussian $\frac{1}{\sqrt{4\pi t}}e^{-\frac{(x-y)^2}{4t}}$ in the $N=2$ case with an appropriate Airy-type function determined from the fundamental solution of \eqref{1.1}.
-Using formal pseudo-differential operators, we prove that the Hadamard's coefficients in the corresponding expansion of the heat kernel can be computed from the resolvent of the operator $\cL$.
-This provides an extension and a new proof of the formula discovered in \cite{I05} in the case of second-order operators.
-We use this to establish different properties of the Hadamard's coefficients or the heat kernel when $N>2$, by applying soliton techniques and by exploring connections with Sato's Grassmannian.
-For instance, the link between the values of the resolvent on the diagonal $y=x$ and the equations of the Gelfand-Dickey hierarchy \cite{GD} shows that we can define first integrals of Gelfand-Dickey hierarchy in terms of the heat kernel extending the classical theory for Schr\"odinger operators and Korteweg-de Vries (KdV) hierarchy \cite{McKvM,Sch}.
-However, already when $N=3$, the values of the Hadamard's coefficients on the diagonal are no longer sufficient to generate the equations in the Boussinesq hierarchy, and thus the explicit formula outside the diagonal $y=x$ can be used to determine the appropriate higher-order terms needed to define the flows.
+see \cite{MP}.
+The expansion on the right-hand side is characterized by the following two conditions: \begin{enumerate} \item for fixed $y$, it satisfies the heat equation (as formal power series), and \item the Hadamard's coefficients $H_k(x,y)$ are smooth functions in some neighborhood of the diagonal $x=y$. \end{enumerate} This can be generalized in a natural way for arbitrary $N>2$ by replacing the Gaussian $\frac{1}{\sqrt{4\pi t}}e^{-\frac{(x-y)^2}{4t}}$ in \eqref{heat-kernel-exp} when $N=2$ with an appropriate Airy-type function determined from the fundamental solution of \eqref{1.1}.
+Using formal pseudo-differential operators, we prove that Hadamard's coefficients in the corresponding expansion of the heat kernel can be computed from the resolvent of the operator $\cL$.
+This provides an extension and a new derivation of a formula discovered in \cite{I05} for the Hadamard's coefficients in \eqref{heat-kernel-exp} when $\cL=\pd_x^2+u_0(x)$ is a second-order differential operator.
+We use this to establish different properties of Hadamard's coefficients when $N>2$ by applying soliton techniques and exploring connections with Sato's Grassmannian.
+For instance, the link between the values of the resolvent on the diagonal and the equations of the Gelfand-Dickey hierarchy \cite{GD} shows that we can define first integrals of the Gelfand-Dickey hierarchy in terms of the heat kernel, extending the classical theory for Schr\"odinger operators and the Korteweg-de Vries (KdV) hierarchy \cite{McKvM,Sch}.
+However, already when $N=3$, the values of Hadamard's coefficients on the diagonal are no longer sufficient to generate the equations in the Boussinesq hierarchy, and thus the explicit formula outside the diagonal $x=y$ can be used to determine the appropriate higher-order terms needed to define the flows.